mingen-pan/notebook/kubernetes/how_scheduler_work.md

 ## Scheduler workflow in Kubernetes

-When a scheduler is run, it continually pops the pods from its priority queue.
-At the same, as shown above, the priority queue will be pushed pods when a pod listener receive pod events regarding `create` and `update`.
+When a scheduler is run, it continually pops the pods from its `priority queue`.
+At the same time, as shown above, the `priority queue` will be pushed `pod`s when a `pod` listener receive pod events regarding `create` and `update`.

 ```go
 // pkg/scheduler/scheduler.go